Topological electronic crystals in twisted bilayer-trilayer graphene

 \textbf{In a dilute two-dimensional electron gas, Coulomb interactions can stabilize the formation of a Wigner crystal~\cite{wigner1934interaction,grimes1979wigner,Andrei1988}.
-Although Wigner crystals are topologically trivial, it has been predicted that electrons in a partially-filled band can break continuous translational symmetry and time-reversal symmetry spontaneously to form an anomalous Hall crystal (AHC)~\cite{zhou2023fractional,dong2023anomalous,kwan2023anomalous,sheng2024quantum,tan2024parent,soejima2024anomalous,dong2024stability}.
-Here, we report the observation of a generalized AHC in twisted bilayer--trilayer graphene whose formation is seeded by the \m potential.
-The crystal quadruples the \m unit-cell area, coinciding with an integer quantum anomalous Hall effect.
+Although Wigner crystals are topologically trivial, it has been predicted that electrons in a partially-filled band can break continuous translational symmetry and time-reversal symmetry spontaneously to form a form of topological electron crystal known as an anomalous Hall crystal~\cite{dong2023theory,zhou2023fractional,dong2023anomalous,kwan2023anomalous,sheng2024quantum,tan2024parent,soejima2024anomalous,dong2024stability}.
+Here, we report the observation of a generalized version of the anomalous Hall crystal in twisted bilayer--trilayer graphene, whose formation is driven by the \m potential.
+The crystal forms at a band filling factor of one electron per four moir\'e unit cells ($\nu=1/4$) and quadruples the unit-cell area, coinciding with an integer quantum anomalous Hall effect.
 The Chern number of the state is exceptionally tunable, and can be switched reversibly between $+1$ and $-1$ by electric and magnetic fields.
-Recent theories have predicted the generalized AHC to act as a parent state of the fractional quantum anomalous Hall effect~\cite{zhou2023fractional,dong2023anomalous}, pointing to twisted bilayer--trilayer graphene as a promising platform in the search for new correlated and topological phenomena. }
+Several other topological electronic crystals arise in a modest magnetic field, originating from $\nu=1/3$, $1/2$, $2/3$, and $3/2$.
+The quantum geometry of the folded bands is likely very different from that of the original parent band, enabling possible future discoveries of correlation-driven topological phenomena. }